 Determining whether a contractor is inside IR35 or not is a matter of very complex judgement on the part of the courts.
 There are many factors, and nearly all of them are abstract.
 All of the issues involved are the product of case law, and there is a lot of contradictory case law involved.

 The problem is that you won't be dealing with erudite and learned judges at first.
-The first step in assessing you will be taken by the local tax inspector, and these honest bureaucrats will simply apply the list of criteria that they've been told are relevant.
+The first step in assessing you will be taken by a local tax inspector, and they will simply apply the list of criteria that they've been told are relevant.

 One of the 'tests' they will use is: are you 'part and parcel' of the client's organisation or not?